pbobbitt/IT-Support-Lab-Series/part-2-active-directory/README.md

 *   **Validation:** Logged in as a standard user and confirmed the 'S:' drive and Lab_Office_Printer were present and functional in File Explorer.
 **[Insert Screenshot of W11 File Explorer showing mapped S: Drive and Printer]**

+### Role-Based Access Control (RBAC) & Identity Management
+*   **Action:** Provisioned departmental Security Groups (SG_Finance, SG_HR, SG_IT_Support) and implemented an OU-based exclusion for IT Administrators.
+*   **Context:** Establishing a scalable access model where permissions are tied to job functions (Roles) rather than individual user accounts, ensuring consistent security across the domain.
+*   **Validation:** Verified that moving users from the Lab_Users OU to the Lab_Admins OU successfully triggered GPO "Filtered" status, allowing IT staff to bypass standard desktop restrictions while keeping Finance and HR restricted.
+**[Users added to AD and in SG.png]** **Scaled AD Users SG%20Check.png**

 ### Storage Quota Enforcement
 *   **Action:** Configured a 100 MB FSRM quota on the Finance share.
 *   **Context:** To control storage consumption and prevent a single department from using all available disk space.
 *   **Validation:** Attempted to copy a 101 MB file into the Finance share and was blocked by the system due to the quota limit.
 **[Insert Screenshot of "File too large for destination" error message]**

-### Enterprise User Provisioning & Automation
-*   **Action:** Automated the mass creation and categorization of 100 domain users via PowerShell.
-*   **Context:** Replaced manual data entry with scalable automation to ensure rapid onboarding and 100% accuracy in departmental assignments.
-*   **Validation:** Verified the successful migration of users into specific Active Directory OUs (Organizational Units) and confirmed correct Security Group memberships (Finance, HR, IT Support).
-**[Insert Screenshot of PowerShell Script Execution showing "Successfully added" messages]**

 ## Professional Key Takeaways